Last Updated on March 3, 2021 by Shaun Snapp

 Was This Article a Paid Placement?

-CONSILIO IT wants to sell services in HANA and S/4HANA, and they are not a reliable guide for benchmarks.
+CONSILIO IT wants to sell HANA and S/4HANA, and they are not a reliable guide for benchmarks.
 Is this publication validating any of these statements, or do they come straight from CONSILIO IT?
 Is this entire article looks like a paid placement from CONSILIO IT?

 “The latest new development from SAP, the HANA database system, is proving to be a powerful efficiency lever thanks to in-memory computing.”

 All computing is “in memory,” which we covered in the article How to Understand Why In-Memory Computing is a Myth.
 So this lack of distinction makes no sense.
-HANA proposed that it put the entire database into memory, a technique considered inefficient, but then later, we found that HANA does not work this way, its memory optimizes.
-HANA uses a great deal of memory as we cover in the article How HANA Takes 30 to 40 Times the Memory of Other Databases, and that is the distinction.
+HANA proposed that it put the entire database into memory, a technique considered inefficient, but then later, we found that HANA does not work this way.
+Its memory optimizes.
+HANA uses a great deal of memory, as we cover in the article How HANA Takes 30 to 40 Times the Memory of Other Databases, and that is the distinction.
 But benchmarking shows that HANA has difficulty addressing the memory in the hardware footprint.